notfromstatefarm/nvflashk/README.md

 nvflashk enables you to flash almost any nVIDIA BIOS to your GPU.
 Whether or not it will actually work is a different story, but you should always be able to flash back even if your power cuts out mid-flash.
 The GPU will simply go into a fallback mode with generic display drivers.

 **The base of this tool is copyright nVIDIA and has been provided in a modified fashion for the sole purpose of modifying personal property.
 This is dangerous and you will have no one but yourself to blame if things go wrong.
 Your warranty will be null and void the second you so much as think about using this tool.**

+**NVIDIA, if you're seeing this and don't want me distributing nvflash itself as is your right, despite it being available on TPU, I will convert this into a patcher.**

 **God speed, overclocker.**